studip-sync/studip-sync/README.md

-# studip-sync
+# studip-sync (Fork)

 [![Snap Status](https://build.snapcraft.io/badge/woefe/studip-sync.svg)](https://build.snapcraft.io/user/woefe/studip-sync)

 Download and synchronize files from Stud.IP -- the campus management platform deployed at several German universities.
-Note that studip-sync currently only works at the University of Passau.
+Note that this fork currently only works at the University of Göttingen.

 ## Installation